5 days MOT/PRESTAC-E

-- To improve participant’s knowledge on fuel consumption and CO2 emissions.
-Application to engine management and fuel economy tunig.
+- This course provides a deeper knowledge and competencies on fuel consumption and CO2 emissions.
+It also deals with applications to engine management and fuel economy tuning.

-- To be able to identify and optimize the main engine parameters to improve fuel economy.
+- identify and optimize the main engine parameters to improve fuel economy,

-- To be able to design, describe and tune engine management strategies impacting fuel economy.
+- design, describe and tune engine management strategies impacting fuel economy,

-- To be able to manage the trade-off between vehicle performances (emissions, drivability, emissions, …) and their impact on fuel economy.
+- manage the trade-off between vehicle performances (emissions, drivability, emissions, …) and their impact on fuel economy.

 - IC Engine Fundamentals.